htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

     $ scitokens-admin-create-key --ec --create-keys --pem-private > my-private-key.pem

+In this example, ``my-private-key.pem`` contains a private key that can be used to sign tokens.
 Next, generate a corresponding public key in JWKS format, for example:

 .. code-block:: console